 People often ask me how long coffee stays fresh.
-I wish there was an easy answer to this question, but there really isn't.
-Freshness is somewhat subjective when it comes to coffee and the length of time the coffee stays fresh is dependent on the conditions in which its stored.
-Because of this, I've decided to write a quick blog post / email about it.
+I wish there were an easy answer to this question, but there isn't.
+Freshness is somewhat subjective when it comes to coffee and the length of time the coffee stays fresh is dependent on the conditions in which it's stored.
+Because of this, I've decided to write a quick blog post/email about it.

 On that note, my goal is to ensure my customers have the freshest coffee possible, so we never roast a bean until you order it.
 Check out our coffees and if you're on the fence about giving us a try, grab one of the coffees that are on sale.
 You'll be glad you did.

 Comments will be approved before showing up.